j19sch/j19sch.github.io/posts/clj3-and-and-or-being-weird.md

 ```

 That wouldn't work as well with multiple conditions, but a quick search showed me that's what Clojure's [`cond`](http://clojuredocs.org/clojure.core/cond) and [`case`](http://clojuredocs.org/clojure.core/case) are for.
-So doing the same as above with `cond`:
+So doing the same as above with `cond`, still with only one condition though:
 ```Clojure
 (defn mult4_if_int [input]
 	(cond